 On the way, keep a lookout for pods of playful dolphins and large Australasian gannets diving for food.

 After a picnic lunch and swim choose between a short but steep climb up Bear Hill for expansive views of the Freycinet Peninsula, or fish for flathead in Schouten Passage with our coxswain, Shep.
 Return to Coles Bay by boat, then transfer to Friendly Beaches Lodge for a evening meal of fresh fish (perhaps caught by you that day!) and fine wine.

 Coles Bay, Freycinet Peninsula, Bryan’s Beach, Wineglass Bay, Mt Graham, Quartzite Ridge

 Coastal: 7 hour walk, 14 km, Moderate

 Mt Graham: 8 hour walk, 16 km, Difficult

-Rise with the sun for another boat adventure down the Peninsula.
-Today there are two walks to choose from.
+Rise with the sun for another boating adventure down the Peninsula.
+Weather permitting, there are two walks to choose from.

 The walk from Bryan’s Beach journeys through sclerophyll forests and along beaches to the renowned Wineglass Bay.
 Along the way, encounter unforgettable ‘up-close’ moments with local birdlife.